-We now introduce the Sequential Quadratic Programming (SQP) algorithm to solve Problem \eqref{eq:upperC1problem}.
-It is described in Algorithm~\ref{sqp}, as in \cite{Han1997} except that we replaced the gradient $\nabla f(x)$ by any subgradient $g_x \in \partial f(x)$ in the quadratic problem $Q(x,H,g_x)$ (equation \eqref{eq:qp}).
-See also \cite{Powell1983} for a discussion when the penalty parameter $r$ is variable.
-We do not detail how the quadratic problem in Step~1 or the step size $\lambda_k$ in Step~2 may be solved, or how $H_k$ is updated in Step~3, as it does not affect the convergence proof (as long as the conditions described in Algorithm~\ref{sqp} are satisfied)
+We now introduce the Sequential Quadratic Programming (SQP) algorithm adapted for upper-$C^1$ functions to solve Problem \eqref{eq:upperC1problem}.
+It is described in Algorithm~\ref{sqp}, and is identical to that of the original reference~\cite{Han1997} for differentiable functions, except that the gradient $\nabla f(x)$ is replaced by any arbitrary subgradient $g_x \in \partial f(x)$ in the quadratic problem $Q(x,H,g_x)$ (Eq.~\eqref{eq:qp}).
+We do not detail how the quadratic problem in Step~1 or the step size $\lambda_k$ in Step~2 may be solved, or how $H_k$ is updated in Step~3, as it does not affect the convergence proof (as long as the conditions described in Algorithm~\ref{sqp} are satisfied).